 We served this steak with mashed potatoes, always a great side dish for steak.
 I also picked up a bag of organic peas and carrots at Whole Foods.

-We also love these Roasted Vegetables recipes, and they're all healthy options to go with steak.
+Try these Roasted Vegetables recipes.
+They're all healthy options to go with steak.

 Final Takeaway